GongShengyue/MSFS-MapNG/README.md

 5.Open the Msfs Map NG appication on your phone and enter your ip address(*make sure your phone and computer connect to same network*!)

-6.Click save button and enjoy your fly!
+6.Click CONNECT button and enjoy your fly!

 # Note